39 Melakhot: Sifting

-Definition: Sorting desirable from undesirable by means of a utensil (designed for sifting or sorting).
+Definition: Sorting desirable from undesirable by means of a specifically designed utensil.

 This is essentially the same as sorting/purification (see above) but performed with a utensil specifically designed for the purpose of sorting, such as a sieve, strainer, or the like.
 As such, sorting/purifying with such a device, such as the netting of a tea bag, would be classed as an act of sifting.

-For instance, using a cafetière coffee maker would involve Meraked.
+For instance, using a cafetière coffee maker would involve Merakaied.
 As one pushes the plunger down, to sift out the unwanted coffee grinds, a purification of the coffee solution is taking place.
-The undesirable grinds are removed leaving clear coffee solution that can be decanted to another vessel, e.g., a cup or mug.
+The undesirable grinds are segregated, leaving clear coffee solution that can be decanted to another vessel, e.g., a cup or mug.
 This act is identical to that the act of Borer but done with a tool or utensil specifically designed for purpose.
-This classes this act as one of Meraked, not Borer.
+This classes this act as one of Merakaied, not Borer.

+Importantly, Merakaid, unlike Borer, occurs whether one sifts/strains desirable or undesirable components from a mixture.
+If the separation occurs through use of a specialised tool it falls under the prohibition of Merakaied.

+There's no B'yad (by hand) exemptions with Merakaid as there is with Borer.
+Borer done by hand for immediate use (where one's removed the desirable component) is permitted on the Sabbath.
+In the case of Borer the reason this is permitted is because B'yad is logically considered an extension of the "Derech Achila" (mode of eating) principle, which allows all creative activities when done as part of the eating process.
+As Merakaid has a specific utensil employed, this is considered a stage away from the eating process.
+Therefore, the extension of the B'yad principle cannot apply.